What happens when you have abnormal cells on your cervix...

 - The Cervarix and Gardasil 9 vaccines are two vaccines that have been approved by the Advisory Council on Immunization Practices and the Center for Disease Control.
 These vaccines help prevent against HPV strains 6, 11, 16, 18, 31, 33, 45, 52, and 58 which are the strains often linked to cancer.

-- If you are sexually active, safer sex (using barrier methods like these body-safe condoms or dental dams) can help provide a little extra protection, though, HPV can also be passed through skin to skin contact.
+- If you are sexually active, safer sex (using barrier methods like body-safe condoms or dental dams) can help provide a little extra protection, though, HPV can also be passed through skin to skin contact.

 - And, we can’t say this one enough – get those pap smears!
 Regular paps are essential for monitoring any changes.
 Find practitioners here!